zydou/arti/web/docs/integrating-arti/using-tor.md

 The resulting Tor Browser should be using arti.

-**Note:** Onion services and bridges won’t work because Arti doesn’t support them yet, and neither will any feature depending on Tor’s control-port protocol.
+**Note:**

-Features not depending on the control-port such as the “New circuit for this site” button should work.
+Any features depending on Tor’s control-port protocol won’t work because Arti does not support them yet.
+However, features such as the “New circuit for this site” button should work as it does not depend on the control-port.